-Micromobility measures, for example, e-bike programs, are not quantified in adopted CAPs.
-Micromobility is included in 3 CAPs as an educational opportunity and 1 CAP for evaluation.
-These measures are not identified as a project that could assist in transit use, or otherwise shift to non-car community uses.
-CAPCOA estimates that up to 0.06% of GHG emissions reduction can be had from a community with this type of program.i
+Micromobility measures, for example, e-bike programs, are not quantified in current CAPs.
+Micromobility is addressed in 3 CAPs only as an educational opportunity and not identified as a project that could assist in transit use, or otherwise shift to non-car community uses.
+CAPCOA estimates that up to 0.06% of GHG emissions reduction can be had from a community with this type of program.1